aliomaster/sku-error-fixer-for-woocommrece/README.md

 SKU Error Fixer for WooCommerce Plugin
 =============================================

-This plugin fixing a unique SKU error of WooCommerce products.
+This plugin fixes a unique SKU error of WooCommerce products.

 ## What is the old variations?